A Rapidly Growing Payment Processor

 Paysafe BBB Profile

 The BBB currently assigns Paysafe an “A+” rating.
 The company has been accredited by the BBB since 2010.
-Paysafe has received 23 complaints in the past 36 months, with 15 related to products or services, 6 related to billing and collection, 1 related to advertising or sales, and 1 related to delivery.
-Only 2 of the complaints were successfully resolved, though all of them received an answer from Paysafe.
-This is a huge increase from the time of our last update to this review when the company had only 11 complaints.
+Paysafe has received 28 complaints in the past 36 months, with 17 related to products or services, 10 related to billing and collection, and 1 related to advertising or sales.
+Only 3 of the complaints have been successfully resolved.
+The remaining 25 complaints have all been answered but have yet to receive a response from the original complainants.